+for obtaining a specific artifact specified by its path.
+If the given ArtifactType does not support the actual format of the underlying artifact, e.g., a Java file shall be considered as an XML file, the resulting artifact is undefined and, due to lazy evaluation, subsequent expressions are ignored.

-for obtaining a specific artefact specified by its path.
-Please note that artefacts are associated with creation rules detailed in Section 3.4.6.
-Basically, file artefacts (regardless of whether they physically exist or only the path is known) are polymorphically determined according to their file name extension, e.g., a file with extension xml is considered to be a XmlFileArtifact.
-However, pattern paths, i.e., paths containing wildcards, will not be turned into artefact instances.
-Further, content-specific rules may apply depending on the specific artefact type.
+Artifacts are associated with creation rules.
+Basically, file artifacts (regardless of whether they physically exist or only the path is known) are polymorphically determined according to their file name extension, e.g., a file with extension xml is considered to be a XmlFileArtifact.
+However, pattern paths, i.e., paths containing wildcards, will not be turned into artifact instances.
+Further, content-specific rules may apply depending on the specific artifact type.
 If no such rule applies, a basic FileArtifact is created as the default fallback.
-Thus, the underlying mechanisms of the VIL artefact model will check whether the creation of that instance (regardless of whether the underlying file exists or not) is actually possible or not.
+Thus, the underlying mechanisms of the VIL artifact model will check whether the creation of that instance (regardless of whether the underlying file exists or not) is actually possible or not.
 If the creation fails, also the containing rule will fail.

-Folders are created transparently, e.g., when the underlying file beyond a file artefact is created.
+Folders are created transparently, e.g., when the underlying file beyond a file artifact is created.
 The constructor